wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 ### Definition of the chemical potential

 A homogeneous open system consists of a single phase and allows mass transfer across its boundaries.
-The thermodynamic functions depend not only on tempera- ture and pressure but also on the variables necessary to describe the size of the system and its composition.
-The Gibbs energy of the system is therefore a function of T, p and the number of moles of the chemical components i, n;:
+The thermodynamic functions depend not only on temperature and pressure but also on the variables necessary to describe the size of the system and its composition.
+The Gibbs energy of the system is therefore a function of T, p and the number of moles of the chemical components i, n;: G=G(T,p,n;) (1.75)
-G=G(T,p,n;) (1.75)

 The exact differential of G may be written

-a(S) ar+(2) [2] dn; (1.76)
+(1.76)
-OT Jn P Irn, TT panjei

-The partial derivatives of G with respect to T and p, respectively, we recall are —S and V. The partial derivative of G with respect to nj is the chemical potential of component /, Ll;
+The partial derivatives of G with respect to T and p, respectively, we recall are -S and V. The partial derivative of G with respect to nj is the chemical potential of component /, Ll;

-eG
-Mi (3 | (1.77)
+(1.77)
-oni Ip PR ji

 Equation (1.68) can for an open system be expressed as

-G =-SdT + Vdp + > w;dn; (1.78)
-i
+ (1.78)

-The internal energy, enthalpy and Helmholtz energy can be expressed in an analo- gous manner:
+The internal energy, enthalpy and Helmholtz energy can be expressed in an analogous manner:

-dU =TdS — pdV + Yj dn; (1.79)
-i

-dH =TdS + Vdp + ¥°u;dn; (1.80)
-i

-dA =-SdT — pdV +) u;dn; (1.81)

-i
+(1.79)

+(1.80)

+(1.81)

 The chemical potential is thus defined by any of the following partial derivatives:

-én; )y Pl jai en; TV ngs én; SPM jei én; SV npg;

 ### Conditions for equilibrium in a heterogeneous system

 Recall that the equilibrium condition for a closed system at constant T and p was given by eq.
 (1.41).
 For an open system the corresponding equation is

-(dG)r pn, =9 (1.83)
+(1.83)

-For such a system, which allows transfer of both heat and mass, the chemical poten- tial of each species must be the same in all phases present in equilibrium; hence
+For such a system, which allows transfer of both heat and mass, the chemical potential of each species must be the same in all phases present in equilibrium; hence

-ue =p? =p =...
  (1.84)

-Here a, B and y denote different phases in the system, whereas i denotes the dif- ferent components of the system.
+Here a, B and y denote different phases in the system, whereas i denotes the different components of the system.

 ### Partial molar properties

 In open systems consisting of several components the thermodynamic properties of each component depend on the overall composition in addition to T and p.
 Chemical thermodynamics in such systems relies on the partial molar properties of the components.
 The partial molar Gibbs energy at constant p, T and nj (eq.
 1.77) has been given a special name due to its great importance: the chemical potential.
 The corresponding partial molar enthalpy, entropy and volume under the same conditions are defined as

-A, {#) (1.85)
+(1.85)
-Oi NP pn jo

-5 {2) (1.86)
+(1.86)
-On; )y PAR i

-7; {*) (1.87)
+(1.87)
-én; TPM pi

 Note that the partial molar derivatives may also be taken under conditions other than constant p and 7.

 ### The Gibbs-Duhem equation

 In the absence of non pV-work, an extensive property such as the Gibbs energy of a system can be shown to be a function of the partial derivatives:

-on; i i

-0G =
-| } =)0,G; = Vin; (1.88)
-i TPM jei
+(1.88)

 In this context G itself is often referred to as the integral Gibbs energy.
 For a binary system consisting of the two components A and B the integral Gibbs

 energy eq.
 (1.88) is

-G=ngly +nplp (1.89)
+(1.89)

 Differentiation of eq.
 (1.89) gives

 dG =nadua +daaty +ngdig +dngug (1.90)

 By using eq.
 (1.78) at constant T and p, G is also given by

-dG =uUadn,y +Upgdng (1.91)
+(1.91)

-By combining the two last equations, the Gibbs—Duhem equation for a binary system at constant 7 and p is obtained:
+By combining the two last equations, the Gibbs-Duhem equation for a binary system at constant 7 and p is obtained:

-nad, +ngdug=0 ie. S'nj;du; =0 (1.92)
-i
+(1.92)

-In general, for an arbitrary system with i components, the Gibbs—Duhem equa- tion is obtained by combining eq.
+In general, for an arbitrary system with i components, the Gibbs-Duhem equation is obtained by combining eq.
 (1.78) and eq.
 (1.90):

-SdT -Vdp + > njdp; =0 (1.93)
-i
+(1.93)

-Expressions for the other intensive parameters such as V, S and H can also be
+Expressions for the other intensive parameters such as V, S and H can also be derived:
-derived:

-YinidV; =0 (1.94)
+ (1.94)
-i

-Yinjd5; =0 (1.95)
+ (1.95)
-i
-¥in,dH; =0 (1.96)
+ (1.96)
-i

 The physical significance of the Gibbs-Duhem equation is that the chemical potential of one component in a solution cannot be varied independently of the chemical potentials of the other components of the solution.
-This relation will be further discussed and used in Chapter 3.
+This relation will be further discussed and used in [Chapter 3](Chapter03.md).

 ## References